mercadopago/devsite-docs/guides/checkout-bricks/payment-brick/payment-submission-pse.en.md

 ## Redirect buyer to PSE

+After creating the payment in your backend with the Mercado Pago SDK, you need to redirect the buyer to the PSE platform to carry out the bank transfer.
+After making the payment, the buyer will be redirected back to your website.
+To run this flow, just follow these steps:

-After creating the payment from the backend with the Mercado Pago SDK, use the **id** received in the response to create an instance of the [Status Screen Brick](/developers/en/docs/checkout-bricks/status-screen-brick/introduction) and show it to the buyer.
-Find out how easy it is to integrate [by clicking here](/developers/en/docs/checkout-bricks/status-screen-brick/default-rendering).
+1. After creating the payment in your backend, use the **id** field received in the response to render the [Status Screen Brick](/developers/en/docs/checkout-bricks/status-screen-brick/introduction) on your frontend.
+This Brick will inform the user that we will take him to the PSE page and a few seconds later the redirection takes place automatically.

-The Status Screen Brick will display a screen informing the buyer that they will be redirected to the PSE site to make the payment.
-We take care of the checkout flow with the PSE, and once the user has paid, we'll redirect the buyer to your website, using the `callback_url` sent to us when creating the checkout.
+2. When the buyer completes the payment on the PSE platform, he will be redirected to your website through the `callback_url` that was sent to us when creating the payment.
+In addition, the `payment_id` field will be added as a url parameter in this callback.
+In this way, you can re-render the Status Screen Brick so that the buyer can see the final payment status on your website.

 ![payment-loading-redirect-pse](checkout-bricks/payment-brick-redirect-pse-en.jpg)